 - bioretention system

 - drainage area

-- property line
+- [] property line

 - 2015 Aerial: NJOIT, OGIS

+- 1 connected impervious cover

-A rain garden can be installed south of the building to capture, treat, and infiltrate rooftop runoff.
+There are several turfgrass areas at the school where rain gardens can been installed to capture, treat, and infiltrate runoff from the rooftop.
+The systems could also be used as an educational opportunity for students.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.